 Common Hand and Wrist Tumors

 - Ganglion cysts – By far the most common tumor found in the hand and wrist, the ganglion cyst frequently occurs at the base of the fingers and will feel firm to the touch.
 Generally, the cyst is harmless and filled with fluid.
-Treatment options include observation, aspiration, and surgical removal.
+Treatment options include observation, aspiration, injection therapy, and surgical removal.

 - Giant cell tumor – Another commonly found tumor, the giant cell tumor is solid, unlike the ganglion cyst.
 Giant cell tumors are both benign and slow-growing.